jcirne/flickr_api/README.md

 On the upper right a search text box exists that will search all the stream images with any text contained in the description, tags, author name or photo title

+* Clicking the column header will order the contents on the table
-* Moving the mouse over the photo title will show a small tooltip like thumbnail of it
+* Moving the mouse over the photo title will show a small thumbnail of the photo
 * Clicking on a row will close the search table and dispaly a pined detail box of the photo

 ### About box